gearglow/ReptiliaWithATwist/The List.md

 "The Imperius curse allows the caster to completely control the target," Moody lectured.
 "Like so. _Imperio!_"

 There was no visible glow of spell-fire.
-There was no visible indication at all, until the spider began to tap-dance around the desk.
+There was no visible indication at all (aside from the HUD in Elysia's glasses), until the spider began to tap-dance around the desk.
 Many of the class laughed at its antics, until Moody continued.

 "Think it's funny, do you?
 What if I made it bite one of you?"
 He glowered.
 "Imagine this cast on your mother.
 I could make her kill her entire family and then herself.
 I could make her wander into the Ministry and assassinate people.
 I could make her wander out into Muggle London and blow the Statute of Secrecy wide open."
 The class sobered immediately.